Property is often described as a "bundle" of rights and obligations. We can unbundle these rights into 8 classes.

 Right to migrate

-Citizen has the right to freely move beyond the defined territory.
+Holders have the right to move freely beyond the defined territory.

 Appears in